 For more detailed books, tools, and websites related to measurement, analysis, and reporting, visit Resources.

-Taking action and using the customer information you collect and analyze is the most important part of a customer-focused agency or program.
-Taking action both starts and ends with sharing customer information with the appropriate stakeholders and customers.
-You will want to share the customer information you gathered and analyzed with decision-makers for use in making their decisions.
+Taking action and using the customer information and feedback you collect and analyze is the most important part of a customer-focused agency or program.
+Taking action both starts and ends with sharing customer information and feedback with the appropriate stakeholders and customers.
+You will want to share the customer information and feedback you gathered and analyzed with decision-makers for use in making their decisions.
 You will also want to share the decisions made and actions taken with those impacted by the decisions.

-With whom and when you share customer information will depend on the purpose for sharing it.
-Consider sharing customer information with:
+With whom and when you share customer information and feedback will depend on the purpose for sharing it.
+Consider sharing customer information and feedback with:

 - Agency/program leadership

 - Agency/program staff